 The ornate terracotta facade of this enormous Victorian museum is strewn with relief panels depicting living creatures to the left of the entrance and extinct ones to the right (although some species have subsequently changed categories).
-It's an appropriate design, for within these walls lie more than 70 million different specimens.
+Most are represented inside the museum, which contains more than 70 million different specimens.
 Only a small percentage is on public display, but you could still spend a day here and not come close to seeing everything.
-The museum is full of cutting-edge exhibits, with all the wow-power and interactives necessary to secure interest from younger visitors.
+The museum is

 A giant diplodocus skeleton dominates the vaulted, cathedral-like entrance hall, affording you perhaps the most irresistible photo opportunity in the building.
 It's just a cast, but the Dinosaur Gallery (Gallery 21) contains plenty of real-life dino bones, fossils, and some extremely long teeth.

 You'll also come face to face with a giant animatronic Tyrannosaurus rex—who is programmed to sense when human prey is near and "respond" in character.
 When he does, you can hear the shrieks of fear and delight all the way across the room.

 A dizzyingly tall escalator takes you into a giant globe in the Earth Galleries, where there's a choice of levels—and Earth surfaces—to explore.
 Don't leave without checking out the earthquake simulation in the new Volcanoes and Earthquake Gallery.